 Complications of pertussis

-In young children whooping coughmuch heavier than older children.
+In young children, whooping cough occursmuch more severe than in older children.
 The incubation period decreases, the catarrhal period also lasts less, and the convulsive period becomes longer.
-Convulsive cough in many cases is absent, but there are bouts of anxiety, screaming, sneezing.
-The child can take the fetal position.
-There are often delays in breathing, which can last from 30 seconds to 2 minutes, and even stop breathing.
-They can occur outside the attack, during an attack and even in a dream.
-In the youngest children, vomiting can be caused by regurgitation.
-Very frequent complications of whooping cough in young children are disorders of cerebral circulation with paralysis, disorders of psychomotor development, bronchitis.
-The most common complication of whooping cough is pneumonia, which is caused by a pertussis or a secondary bacterial infection.
-90% of deaths among children under 3 years are due to pneumonia.
-There may also be an exacerbation of tuberculosis.
-Other complications of pertussis may be acute laryngitis with stenosis of the larynx, bronchiolitis, encephalopathy, rupture of the diaphragm, inguinal or umbilical hernia, prolapse of the rectum.
+Convulsive cough is absent in many cases, but attacks of anxiety, screaming, sneezing are observed.
+The child may assume the fetal position.
+Often there are pauses in breathing, which can last from 30 seconds to 2 minutes, and even respiratory arrest.
+They can occur outside of an attack, during an attack, and even in sleep.
+In the smallest children, regurgitation may occur instead of vomiting.
+Very common complications of whooping cough in young children are cerebrovascular accidents with paralysis, psychomotor development disorders, bronchitis.
+The most common complication of whooping cough is pneumonia, which is caused by the whooping cough bacillus or a secondary bacterial infection.
+90% of deaths among children under 3 years of age are caused by pneumonia.
+An exacerbation of tuberculosis may also occur.
+Other complications of whooping cough may include acute laryngitis with laryngeal stenosis, bronchiolitis, encephalopathy, diaphragmatic rupture, inguinal or umbilical hernia, rectal prolapse.
 In adults, complications are rare.
-In vaccinated children, the disease occurs only in mild form, without complications and consequences, most often in an erased (atypical) form. treatment of whooping cough in children
+In vaccinated children, the disease occurs only in a mild form, without complications and consequences, most often in an erased (atypical) form.

 Treatment of whooping cough in children

-Children with moderate to severe diseaseshould be treated only in a hospital.
+Children with moderate to severe diseaseshould be treated only in hospital.
 It is very important to follow the regime of keeping and feeding sick children.
-It is necessary to eliminate all external stimuli, provide the child with a calm environment, to enable him to engage in quiet games.
+It is necessary to eliminate all external irritants, provide the child with a calm environment, give him the opportunity to play quietly.
 The room of a sick child should be frequently and well ventilated, install a humidifier in it.
-Or at least arrange containers with water, hang wet towels.
-If the child has a normal body temperature, then you can walk with him, but always avoid contact with other children.
-In summer, you can walk at any time, in winter - with wind and air temperature not lower than 12 ° C. The nutrition of the child should be full, fractional and sparing for cooking.
-It is important for breastfed children to maintain natural feeding by increasing the number of feedings and reducing the single milk volume.
+Or at least place vessels with water, hang wet towels.
+If the child has a normal body temperature, then you can walk with him, but be sure to avoid contact with other children.
+In summer you can walk at any time, in winter - in calm weather and air temperature not lower than 12ºС.
+The child's nutrition should be complete, fractional and gentle in preparation.
+It is important for infants to maintain natural feeding, increasing the number of feedings and reducing the one-time volume of milk.
 The same should be done with artificial feeding.
-A child after vomiting must be fed.
-During illness it is necessary to provide the child with enough liquid.
-In addition, you should exclude food in the dry, as it provokes coughing attacks, irritating the back wall of the pharynx.
-Treatment in the initial period of whooping cough consists in the use of antibiotics, since at this stage they can still suppress the development of the pathogen, and even a complete cure can occur even without the transition of the disease to the next stage.
-If the next stage has already come and there is a spasmodic cough, then antibiotics can no longer effectively affect the pertussis.
-That's why antibiotics are not prescribed in the second period of the disease.
-Treatment of whooping cough with fresh air and the use of antibiotics is not limited.
-There are many medications that help with coughing, but there is not one of them that can significantly alleviate the course of the disease.
+The child must be fed after vomiting.
+During illness, it is necessary to provide the child with a sufficient amount of liquid.
+In addition, dry food should be excluded, as it provokes coughing fits, irritating the back of the throat.
+Treatment in the initial period of whooping cough consists of the use of antibiotics, as at this stage they can still suppress the development of the pathogen, and even a complete cure may occur without the disease progressing to the next stage.
+If the next stage has already arrived and a spasmodic cough has appeared, then antibiotics will no longer be able to effectively affect the whooping cough bacillus.
+That is why antibiotics are not prescribed in the second period of the disease.
+Treatment of whooping cough is not limited to fresh air and the use of antibiotics.
+There are many drugs that help with cough, but none of them can significantly alleviate the course of the disease.
 The choice of a specific drug for the treatment of whooping cough is a doctor's business.
-You should know that if the medicine prescribed by the doctor does not help from the point of view of the parents of the sick child, this does not mean that it is not advisable to take it.
-Most expectorants dilute sputum.
-The child can cough less, but the probability of complications in this disease will be significantly reduced, since it is the thick, viscous mucus that breaks the patency of the bronchi, which is the cause of the development of pneumonia.
-Pertussis toxins also cause allergic reactions to the entire body of the child, so antiallergic agents may be used for treatment.
-The doctor may prescribe antihistamines and calcium preparations, which also have anti-allergic effect.
-To dilute thick sputum, inhalation of proteolytic enzymes can be prescribed, but only for children from 3 years of age.
+You should know that if the drug prescribed by the doctor does not help from the point of view of the parents of a sick child, this does not mean that it is inappropriate to take it.
+Most expectorants thin the sputum.
+The child may not cough less, but the likelihood of complications with this disease will be significantly reduced, since it is thick, viscous mucus that disrupts the bronchial patency, causing pneumonia.
+Whooping cough toxins also cause allergies in the child's entire body, so antiallergic drugs can be used in treatment.
+The doctor can prescribe antihistamines and calcium preparations, which also have an antiallergic effect.
+To thin thick sputum, inhalations of proteolytic enzymes can be prescribed, but only for children over 3 years of age.

 Preventive measures

-The most reliable preventive measure for pertussisis the creation of immunity by vaccination.
-Vaccination is carried out according to the calendar of mandatory vaccinations with DTP vaccine.
-Vaccinations begin to be made to children from the age of three months, together with diphtheria and tetanus.
-The vaccine is transferred quite heavily, the child after the vaccination experiences an increase in body temperature, malaise, decreased appetite.
-The grafted children are also sick with whooping cough, but it is much easier, so the diagnosis of whooping cough is put in dozens of times less often than this disease actually occurs.
-He who has become ill with pertussis is isolated for 25 days.
-Children who are in contact with pertussis patients, especially in the first year of life, and unvaccinated before the age of 2, are injected with donor normal immunoglobulin.
-In a children's institution, when a patient with pertussis is registered, quarantine is imposed on children within 14 days from the date of isolation of the patient.
-The doctor must visit the sick child at home 1-2 times a week if pertussis is suspected, and when it is confirmed - depending on the condition of the patient.
-Each case of the disease is reported to the children's institution, which is visited by the child, and SES.
-Children under 7 years in contact with the patient, and children under the age of one year in contact with the patient, are separated for 14 days from the date of isolation of the patient.
-If the patient is not isolated, then in this case the duration of the quarantine is increased to 25 days from the appearance of signs of the disease of the first patient.
-Children over the age of 7 years (with pertussis) and children older than 1 year (with paracottus), adults are not subject to separation, but they should be followed by medical observation within 14 days, and if they continue to communicate with a pertussis patient, the observation can last longer.
-The peculiarity of whooping cough is the complete absence of innate immunity, so even a newborn can get this disease.
-But after treatment, a very persistent immunity is produced, which persists throughout life.
-Thus, whooping cough is a rather dangerous infectious disease, which every person can get sick.
-And if the above symptoms have appeared, treatment should be started as soon as possible.
-But do not self-medicate.
-If suspected pertussis should immediately consult a doctor who, after laboratory tests can either confirm the diagnosis, or exclude whooping cough.
-Symptoms that are characteristic of pertussis may also be symptoms of another disease.
-Therefore, only the doctor will be able to make the correct diagnosis and prescribe the appropriate treatment.
-In time, the prescribed treatment can prevent the development of various complications that often occur with whooping cough.
-And, of course, do not forget about preventive measures, in time to make children vaccinated.
+The most reliable preventive measure for whooping coughis the creation of immunity by vaccination.
+Vaccination is carried out according to the calendar of mandatory vaccinations with the DPT vaccine.
+Vaccinations are started for children from the age of three months along with diphtheria and tetanus.
+The vaccine is tolerated rather hard, after vaccination the child experiences a fever, malaise, loss of appetite.
+Vaccinated children also get whooping cough, but much easier, therefore the diagnosis of whooping cough is made tens of times less often than this disease actually occurs.
+A person with whooping cough is isolated for 25 days.
+Children who have been in contact with a patient with whooping cough, especially in the first year of life, and unvaccinated up to 2 years are given donor normal immunoglobulin.
+In a child care facility, when a patient with whooping cough is registered, children are quarantined for 14 days from the day of isolation of the patient.
+A doctor should visit a sick child at home 1-2 times a week if whooping cough is suspected, and if it is confirmed - depending on the patient's condition.
+Each case of the disease is reported to the child care facility the child attends and the SES.
+Children under 7 years of age who are in contact with the patient and children under one year of age who are in contact with the patient are separated for 14 days from the day the patient is isolated.
+If the patient is not isolated, the quarantine period is increased to 25 days from the onset of signs of the disease in the first patient.
+Children over 7 years of age (with whooping cough) and children over 1 year of age (with parakoklyush), adults are not subject to separation, but they must be under medical supervision for 14 days, and if they continue to communicate with the patient with whooping cough, the supervision can last even longer.
+The peculiarity of whooping cough is the complete absence of innate immunity to it, so even a newborn can get this disease.
+But after treatment, very strong immunity is developed, which lasts throughout life.
+Thus, whooping cough is a rather dangerous infectious disease that anyone can get.
+And if the above symptoms appear, treatment should be started as soon as possible.
+But you should not self-medicate.
+If you suspect whooping cough, you should immediately consult a doctor who, after conducting laboratory tests, can either confirm the diagnosis or exclude whooping cough.
+Symptoms characteristic of whooping cough may also be symptoms of another disease.
+Therefore, only a doctor can make a correct diagnosis and prescribe appropriate treatment.
+Timely prescribed treatment can prevent the development of various complications that often occur with whooping cough.
+And, of course, do not forget about preventive measures, vaccinating children on time.